popgemy/fierce-parsley-91589/content/pages/index.md

   - section_id: call-to-action
     type: section_cta
     title: 'Contribute with us and add your passion :)'
-    subtitle: "UnderZ is\_open source project so you can join to our github and work with us"
+    subtitle: 'Coda for all and evryone one can work with us :)'
     actions:
       - label: GitHub
         url: /signup